10 types of mobile app paywalls and conversion hacks they use

 6. Single plan

-1. The standard non-scrollable paywall
+1. Standard non-scrollable paywall

 This is the most common mobile app paywall you get to see.
 Here, the mobile viewport is all the space you have.
 This is also why this paywall type works – everything your users need to see is available immediately.
 The information displayed on this paywall often includes: